-According to a study by SHRM, HR Managers view skill gaps as the biggest concern when recruiting talent, with 75% of saying there is a skill shortage amongst applicants.
+According to a study by SHRM, HR Managers view skill gaps as the biggest concern when recruiting talent, with 75% of saying there is a skill shortage among applicants.
 With so many human resources trends taking off over the next decade, we’re beginning to see a major shift in priorities.
-While we’ve recently seen a heavy focus on upskilling technical skills such as computer programming and data science, the development of soft skills has taken a back seat.

 1. Innovation and creativity

 Technology is at the forefront of every industry, so it’s crucial you remain creative and innovative.
 When we were younger, we got told that thinking outside of the box is a great skill to have, and this continues throughout your entire career.